-- If the Vice President for Enrollment Management and Student Success or designee • determines that none of the appeals criteria have been met, they will deny the appeal request, thereby upholding the investigation report findings and sanctions (if applicable). - If the Vice President for Enrollment Management and Student Success or designee determines that new information not previously available needs to be considered, the case will be remanded to the Title IX Coordinator.
-Parties will be allowed to respond to new information and new findings as the report is issued. - If the Vice President for Enrollment Management and Student Success or designee determines that sanctions were unreasonably disproportionate to violation and respondent's conduct history, new sanctions will be assigned. - If the Vice President for Enrollment Management and Student Success or designee determines that there was a procedural error that had a significant impact on the outcome, the matter will be remanded to the Title IX Coordinator to remedy the error or that the Vice President for Enrollment Management and Student Success or designee take other corrective action to remedy the error. - If the Vice President for Enrollment Management and Student Success or designee determines that a conclusion of policy violation is not supported by the findings of fact, the - Vice President for Enrollment Management and Student Success or designee may reverse specific conclusion of policy violations.
-If applicable, new sanctions may be applied as well by the Vice President for Enrollment Management and Student Success or designee.
-52
+- If the Vice President for Enrollment Management and Student Success or designee determines that none of the appeals criteria have been met, they will deny the appeal request, thereby upholding the investigation report findings and sanctions (if applicable). - If the Vice President for Enrollment Management and Student Success or designee determines that new information not previously available needs to be considered, the case will be remanded to the Title IX Coordinator.
+Parties will be allowed to respond to new information and new findings as the report is issued. - If the Vice President for Enrollment Management and Student Successor designee determines that sanctions were unreasonably disproportionate to violation and respondent's conduct history, new sanctions will be assigned. - If the Vice President for Enrollment Management and Student Success or designee determines that there was a procedural error that had a significant impact on the outcome, the matter will be remanded to the Title IX Coordinator to remedy the error or that the Vice President for Enrollment Management and Student Success or designee take other corrective action to remedy the error. - If the Vice President for Enrollment Management and Student Success or designee determines that a conclusion of policy violation is not supported by the findings of fact, the Vice President for Enrollment Management and Student Success or designee may reverse specific conclusions of policy violations.
+If applicable, new sanctions may be applied as well.